-Loving God, we pray that the leaders of the world learn to seek the ways of peace and to negotiate and compromise instead of using force against opponents.
-We pray that the leaders of countries where people are persecuted for their beliefs, race or gender, will turn and seek mercy and justice in their dealings.
-Remember in your compassion, all victims of warfare, terrorism and oppression and grant them healing in body, mind and spirit.
+Heavenly Father, we pray that the leaders of the world learn to seek the ways of mercy and justice through which peace may be established, to negotiate and compromise instead of using force against opponents.
+We pray that the wars in Ukraine and Palestine will soon be ended and, indeed that other conflicts will be resolved.
+Lord, remember in your compassion, all victims of warfare, terrorism and oppression and grant them both healing in body, mind and spirit and the help they need to rebuild their lives in hope.
 Guide our leaders and us with your light to the true wisdom of justice and peace, of freedom and respect for every human life.

-Loving Lord, guide those who govern us and their advisors that they may adopt policies that will bring us safely through this pandemic.
-Give them the courage and wisdom to do what is right whether or not it is popular or politically expedient.
+Lord of power and might, guide those who govern us and their advisors that they may adopt policies that will bring us safely through these challenging times.
+Give them the courage and wisdom, so they do what is right, whether or not it is popular, to set aside self-interest for the wellbeing of all.